United States Biosphere Network

 Usbn Logo Logomark ColorThe US Biosphere Network (USBN) is made up of 28 internationally recognized places across the continental United States, the US Caribbean, Alaska, and Hawai’i called biosphere regions.

 Communities and organizations work together in biosphere regions to connect people and nature, from deserts to forests, grasslands to rivers, and mountains to oceans and coasts.
-Together, we care for the beauty and value of our lands and waters and the benefits they bring to our communities.
+Our vision is a healthy global environment where people and communities prosper through shared knowledge and stewardship of the benefits and beauty of nature.

 Working Together to Improve Livelihoods and Sustain Nature